Colmar Agglomération

 Colmar Agglomération is the communauté d'agglomération, an intercommunal structure, centred on the city of Colmar.
 It is located in the Haut-Rhin department, in the Grand Est region, northeastern France.
 It was created in November 2003.
 Its seat is in Colmar.
 Its area is 244.4 km2.
-Its population was 113,654 in 2017, of which 69,105 in Colmar proper.
+Its population was 113,654 in 2017, of which 69,105 is in Colmar proper.

 Composition

 The communauté d'agglomération consists of the following 20 communes: